blp/ovs-reviews/Documentation/ref/ovsdb.5.rst

     operations, OVSDB concatenates them into a single ``_comment`` member, separated by a new-line.

     OVSDB only writes a ``_comment`` member if it would be a nonempty string.

-Each of these records also has one or more additional members, each of which maps from the name of a database table to a &lt;table-txn&gt;:
+Each of these records also has one or more additional members, each of which maps from the name of a database table to a <table-txn>:

 <table-txn>
     A JSON object that describes the effects of a transaction on a database table.
-Its names are &lt;raw-uuid&gt;s for rows in the table and its values are &lt;row-txn&gt;s.
+Its names are <raw-uuid>s for rows in the table and its values are <row-txn>s.

 <row-txn>
     Either ``null``, which indicates that the transaction deleted this row, or